agregson/fitzlab/protocol_western.md

 1. Aspirate culture media from cells in culture
 2. Lyse cells by one of three methods:

    a.
-1X Cell Lysis Buffer
+1X Cell Lysis Buffer (if measuring protein)
       - 80 mcL/well of 6-well plate or 400 mcL for 10 cm plate
       - Incubate on ice x 5 minutes
       - Scrape cells off the plate into a microcentrifuge tube and keep on ice